 Whenever an original or innovative product is created by an individual or company, Dubai’s legal framework provides rigorous regulations in order to protect intellectual property and acknowledge the merit of the creators.
 Depending on the type of innovative work, there are several categories of documents that may certify the intellectual property is acknowledged by the law.

 For further information regarding intellectual property matters, you may seek the help of our IP lawyers in UAE.
 IP experts in UAE help clients to achieve their commercial aims, advise regarding effective intellectual property and brand protection and provide suggestions or practical solutions.
-If you want to know more about UAE intellectual property laws, kindly contact us for a free initial, no obligation consultation.
+If you want to know more about UAE intellectual property laws, kindly contact us for a no-obligation consultation.

 What is Intellectual Property?